Fruit3D/banana3D/README.md

 # banana3D

-Banana3D is a spec and toolkit for packaging reusable JavaScript interactivity with glTF 3D models, so you can drop smart 3D objects into any web project and have them "just work".
+banana3D is a package manager and specification for packaging reusable Web3D objects.

 ## How to edit this spec locally